SaladinoBelisario/Software_Architecture/README.md

 ### Academic degrees and Career Path

 There is no dedicated degree to architecture in software, so don't really need a specific one, however, a Computer Science degree won't hurt.
-Additionally there are some courses and certifications like TOGAF but are more geared towards Enterprise Architecture rather than Software Architecture.
+Additionally, there are some courses and certifications like TOGAF but are more geared towards Enterprise Architecture rather than Software Architecture.